 Cole points to large urban areas and individual lights that are closer to the core of the reserve as the biggest challenges to combatting skyglow.
 But, reducing light pollution is something everyone can start doing at home by turning off unnecessary lights, installing fixtures or shields that direct light downwards and advocating for lighting ordinances in their town or area.

-The reserve not only promotes a healthy environment for wildlife and ecosystems, it has also created a sense of culture and heritage.
+The reserve not only promotes a healthy environment for wildlife and ecosystems, but it has also created a sense of culture and heritage.

 “For both visitors and residents, sharing the night sky is our human heritage,” Cole said.